pfalcon/python-imphook/README.rst

 source, the process is usually somewhat different, where you transform a representation of the source, and then execute it in the context of a new module, which causes it to be populated.
+An example of that is provided in the latter section.

 Using import hooks in your applications